-Chinese flame tree can withstand tough environmental conditions such as air pollution, drought, and a moderate amount of salt runoff, which is why it is often planted as a street tree in urban areas or parking lots.
+Chinese flame tree can withstand challenging environmental conditions such as air pollution, drought, and a moderate amount of salt runoff, which is why it is often planted as street tree in urban areas or parking lots.

-The tree requires the most attention during the first couple of years until it is well-established.
-Because Chinese flame tree has an irregular growth pattern, it is important to prune and train it to encourage strong branch structure.
+The tree requires the most attention during its first couple of years until it is well-established.
+Because the Chinese flame tree has an irregular growth pattern, it is important to prune and train it to encourage a strong branch structure.

 Chinese flame tree needs full sun, otherwise it becomes leggy and unsightly.

-It is tolerant of a wide variety of soils but it does best in well-drained soil.
+It is tolerant of a wide variety of soils but does best in well-drained soil.

 Temperature and Humidity

-The tree has good heat tolerance.
-It cannot withstand temperatures below minus 0 degrees F.
+Chinese flame trees have good heat and humidity tolerance.
+They cannot withstand temperatures below 0 F.

 Established trees usually don’t need fertilizer other than a light annual application in the spring.
 It helps to keep the tree healthy and better resist disease.